Jay's Journal

-Jay's Journal is a book presented as an autobiographical account of a depressed teenage boy who becomes involved with a Satanic group.
-After participating in several occult rituals, "Jay" believes he is being haunted by a demon named Raul.
+Jay's Journal is a 1979 book that was published in a diary format.
+The book is presented as an autobiographical account of a depressed teenage boy who becomes involved with a Satanic group.
+After participating in several occult rituals, Jay believes he is being haunted by a demon named "Raul."
 The book was edited and written by Beatrice Sparks, and is based partly on the life of 16-year-old Alden Barrett from Pleasant Grove, Utah, who died by suicide in 1971.
+Raul ended up possessing him and watching porn through his eyes and getting high on his soul due to the belief that Demons are the ones who chose to never have a body and were lied to by the devil, who was cast out of heaven on promises of a kingdom false and fell.
 Critics allege Sparks misrepresented Barrett's life and experiences.